- + 86Images

 C5 Aircross Latest Update

-Citroen C5 Aircross Variants: It is available in two variants: Feel and Shine.
+Citroen C5 Aircross Variants: The SUV can be had in two trims: Feel and Shine.

-Citroen C5 Aircross Seating Capacity: The C5 Aircross can seat up to five people.
+Citroen C5 Aircross Seating Capacity: It can seat five people.

-Citroen C5 Aircross Powertrain: Citroen has equipped the India-spec C5 Aircross with a 2.0-litre diesel engine (177PS/400Nm), paired to an 8-speed automatic transmission.
-It has a claimed fuel efficiency of 18.6kmpl.
+Citroen C5 Aircross Engine and Transmission: The India-spec C5 Aircross is a diesel-only offering: a 2-litre engine (177PS/400Nm), paired to an 8-speed automatic.
+Its claimed fuel efficiency is 18.6kmpl.

-Citroen C5 Aircross Features: The SUV comes with a panoramic sunroof, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto, a 12.3-inch digital instrument cluster, and a kick-to-open powered tailgate.
-It also gets dual-zone climate control and a 6-speaker sound system.
+Citroen C5 Aircross Features: The carmaker has packed the C5 with a panoramic sunroof, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto, 12.3-inch digital instrument cluster, and a kick-to-open powered tailgate.
+Features like dual-zone climate control and a 6-speaker sound system are also on the list.

-Citroen C5 Aircross Safety: Safety features on offer include electronic stability and blind spot monitoring.
+Citroen C5 Aircross Safety: Passenger safety is taken care of by six airbags, electronic stability and blind spot monitoring.

 Citroen C5 Aircross Price

 The price of Citroen C5 Aircross starts at Rs.
-29.90 Lakh and goes upto Rs.
-31.90 Lakh.
-Citroen C5 Aircross is offered in 3 variants - the base model of C5 Aircross is Feel and the top variant Citroen C5 Aircross Shine which comes at a price tag of Rs.
-31.90 Lakh.
+32.24 Lakh and goes upto Rs.
+33.78 Lakh.
+Citroen C5 Aircross is offered in 4 variants - the base model of C5 Aircross is Feel and the top variant Citroen C5 Aircross Shine DualTone which comes at a price tag of Rs.
+33.78 Lakh.

 Citroen C5 Aircross Comparison with similar cars